derekfountain/zx-spectrum-pico-interface-one/README.md

 ## Status

-As of July 2023, version 1.0 is complete:
+As of September 2023, version 1.0 is complete:

 ![alt text](images/zses_2.jpg "v1.0")